 Going through menopause and can’t sleep?
 You’re not alone.
 Menopause is a time of major hormonal, physical, and psychological change for women — and all that change can wreak havoc on their sleep.

-On average, around 12 percent of women experience sleep complaints.
-As women age into their late 40s to early 50s, that number increases dramatically to 40 percent.
+On average, around 12% of women experience sleep complaints.
+As women age into their late 40s to early 50s, that number increases dramatically to 40%.
 Sleep issues become more common and worsen during perimenopause to postmenopause, when women report the most sleep problems.

 What Sleep Issues Are Associated With Menopause

 Menopausal symptoms can vary from woman to woman and throughout perimenopause into menopause.
-Sleep issues are common, with sleep disorders affecting 39 to 47 percent of perimenopausal women and 35 to 60 percent of postmenopausal women.
+Sleep issues are common, with sleep disorders affecting 39% to 47% of perimenopausal women and 35% to 60% of postmenopausal women.

 Hot flashes are sudden and unexpected sensations of heat all over the body accompanied by sweating.
 Hot flashes begin in the face before spreading to the chest and the rest of the body.
 They can last as short as 30 seconds or as long as five minutes.
-Hot flashes affect 75 to 85 percent of women around menopause.
+Hot flashes affect 75% to 85% of women around menopause.
 Hot flashes typically occur for around seven years, but can continue for more than ten years.

 Insomnia describes a chronic difficulty falling or staying asleep that occurs more than three nights a week.
 Individuals with insomnia experience restless sleep, miss out on overall sleep, wake up early, and often feel sleepy and tired during the day.
 The sleep deprivation from insomnia can increase feelings of anxiousness and irritability, impair focus and memory, and increase headaches and inflammation.

 One in seven adults suffers from chronic insomnia.
 For women, that number is nearly double, with one in four women experiencing some symptoms of insomnia.
-The risk of insomnia increases into menopause, with as many as 61 percent of postmenopausal women reporting insomnia symptoms.
+The risk of insomnia increases into menopause, with as many as 61% of postmenopausal women reporting insomnia symptoms.

 Snoring and sleep apnea are more common and severe in postmeopausal women.
 Obstructive sleep apnea (OSA) is sleep disorder characterized by temporary pauses in breathing, which lead to gasping, snoring, and choking sounds, along with lowered sleep quality.

-Once perimenopause begins, a woman’s risk increases four percent Trusted Source National Library of Medicine, Biotech Information The National Center for Biotechnology Information advances science and health by providing access to biomedical and genomic information.
-View Source with each year.
+Once perimenopause begins, a woman’s risk increases four percent with each year.
 Recent research suggests lower progesterone levels, like those observed in postmenopausal women, may contribute to the development of sleep apnea.
 It appears progesterone may prevent the relaxation of the upper airways which causes the lapses in breathing associated with OSA.
 Further, postmenopausal women on hormone replacement therapy are less likely to have OSA than those who are not.